-We performed a financial audit of Montana State University (MSU) for the fiscal year ended June 30, 2016.
+We performed a financial audit of Montana State University (MSU) for the two fiscal years ended June 30, 2017.
 The objectives of our audit were to:

-- 1. Determine whether the university's consolidated financial statements present fairly, in all material respects, the financial position as of June 30, 2016, and the results of operations, and cash flows of MSU for the fiscal year then ended. - 2.
+- 1. Determine whether the university's consolidated financial statements present fairly, in all material respects, the financial position as of June 30, 2017, with comparative information for the fiscal year ended June 30, 2016, and the results of operations, and cash flows of MSU for the fiscal year then ended. - 2.
 Obtain an understanding of the university's internal control systems to the extent necessary to support our audit of the consolidated financial statements. - 3.
 Determine compliance with selected state and federal laws and regulations.

-During our audit, we reviewed financial records related to the university's compensation and benefits, student financial aid, tuition and fees, grants and contracts, as well as other account balances and transaction cycles.
+During our audit, we reviewed financial records related to the university's compensation and benefits, student financial aid, capital grants and contributions revenues, tuition and fees, grants and contracts expenditures, as well as other account balances and transaction cycles.

 We also conduct a compliance audit of MSU to determine compliance with regulations related to contract and grant expenditures, other governmental financial assistance, and selected state laws, regulations, and rules.
-We anticipate issuing the compliance audit (17-13) for the two fiscal years 2016 and 2017, in the fall of 2017.
+We issued the compliance audit (17-13) for the two fiscal years 2016 and 2017, in October 2017.